My Big Fat Greek Food and Wine Pairings

 A smooth North Coast Pinot Noir like the 2006 Tria Pinot Noir, California (CAL908) would work as a red here.
 Offered with a side of buttery rice, it delivers the requisite fruitiness to flatter this crunchy, buttery dish.

 On Easter Sunday, Greek lamb is typically prepared with large amounts of thick, rich garlic making this the perfect opportunity to uncork my favorite varietal, Syrah/Shiraz.
 Prepared bone-in as chops or shish kebab style (souvlaki), lamb is the ultimate with Syrah which provides a smoky, peppery counterpoint to this somewhat gamy red meat.

-My first match pairs lamb with the 2007 Tria, Syrah, California (CAL911).
+One of the best wines to pair with lamb is the 2007 Tria, Syrah, California (CAL911).
+2007 Tria, Syrah.
 The earthy mix of red fruit flavors and fresh ground spices in this release will link with the meat.
 It’s no surprise that the “Down Under” version of Syrah, a blackberry-rich Shiraz like the 2005 Jumpup Creek, Adelaide Hills Shiraz, South Australia (AUS284), is great with beef “on the barbie” lathered in all sorts of spices.
-However, my personal choice for lamb is the 2005 Flavius Coteaux du Languedoc (FRA282), a Rhône-style blend of Syrah, Grenache, Cinsault and Carignan from a little known, yet up-and-coming area of southern France called the Languedoc – the perfect Mediterranean match with this Mediterranean specialty.
+However, my personal favorite wine pairing for lamb is the 2005 Flavius Coteaux du Languedoc (FRA282), a Rhône-style blend of Syrah, Grenache, Cinsault and Carignan from a little known, yet up-and-coming area of southern France called the Languedoc – the perfect Mediterranean match with this Mediterranean specialty.